caltechlibrary/newt/INSTALL.md

 Installation
 ------------

-newt is an experimental web service for working with Pandoc+PostgREST and Pandoc.
-It also provides a simple static file web service.
+newt is an experimental web service for working with Pandoc+PostgREST.
+It also provides a simple static file web service, template engine and code generator.
 At this time you must install it from source code.
 It is probably broken and certainly will contain many bugs.
 It's a prototype!

 Quick install with curl
 -----------------------